orchid00/testCC/index.md

   * fig (for all figures)
   * RData (this project uses RData, you might as well have a data folder for raw data)
   * scripts (where your R code lives)
-You can have other folders too, but I consider that the basics.
+  * You can have other folders too, but I consider those the basics.
 4. Have a setup script to check and install all your packages
 5. We will be using a theme for the figures, I will have this in a separate script.
 6. I followed the cleaning steps, and updated things slightly, as can be seen in my report (next step).